Skip to content

 • Adverb: Don’t talk so loud.

-In the first sentence, ‘loud’ is modifying the word ‘music’, which is a noun.
-Because adjectives modify nouns, and not adverbs, we can confidently deduce that ‘loud’ is functioning in th sentence as an adjective.
+In the first sentence, ‘loud’ modifies the word ‘music’, a noun.
+Because adjectives modify nouns, not adverbs, we can confidently say that ‘loud’ is an adjective.

 So, to quickly identify whether a word is an adjective or adverb, locate the word or phrase it modifies and its word class.